 Mr. Barber was appointed as a director of Intevac in February 2018.
-Mr. Barber currently serves as a member of the Audit Committee and previously served as a member of the Compensation Committee through February 2019.
-Mr. Barber currently serves as the CEO of Thin Film Electronics ASA, a printed electronics company.
+Mr. Barber currently serves as the Chairman of the Compensation Committee and as member of the Audit Committee and previously served as a member of the Compensation Committee through February 2019.
+Mr. Barber currently serves as the CEO and Director of Thin Film Electronics ASA, a publicly traded Norwegian company and a manufacturer of solid state lithium batteries.
 Prior to joining Thin Film Electronics, Mr. Barber served from 2011 until 2018 as the Senior Vice President and General Manager of the Mobile Division of Synaptics, a provider of interface technologies.
 From 2008 until 2010, Mr. Barber served as CEO and president of ACCO Semiconductor, Inc., a fabless semiconductor company serving the mobile communications market.
 From 2006 to 2008, Mr. Barber served as a consultant for PRTM Management Consultants Inc. From 2003 until 2006, Mr. Barber served in various roles at Skyworks Solutions, a provider of analog semiconductors, including senior vice president and general manager, mobile platforms, and earlier, RF solutions, and senior vice president, operations.
 From 1997 to 2002, Mr. Barber served as senior vice president of operations for Conexant Systems.
 Mr. Barber holds a Bachelor of Science degree in Electrical Engineering from San Diego State University and a Master's degree in Business Administration from Pepperdine University.
-The Board believes Mr. Barber's qualifications to sit on our Board include his experience as a CEO of a printed electronics company, his years of operational and management experience in the mobile display and handset, tablet, and semiconductor device industries.
+The Board believes Mr. Barber's qualifications to sit on our Board include his experience as a CEO of a solid state lithium battery company, his years of operational and management experience in the mobile display and handset, tablet, and semiconductor device industries.